boylea/devops-talk/practicioners-devops.md

 ![inline, fit](https://cdn.pixabay.com/photo/2019/02/21/19/52/fire-truck-4012105_960_720.png)

-^ Set this up for human time scales
-^ Automate away anything expected/with a clear runbook ^ Mercilessly squish false positives : baselines example; Partitioner errors ^ Every week we count the number of pages and how many were actionable ^ If you're missing a signal you have the power to add it ^ Every week we review all the off hours pages for the week

 ^ Alerts are for humans, when something went wrong and requires thought to dig in and resolve.
 Any alert with a clearly defined runbook response should be automated away.
 Alerts should be actionable.
 It's been said many times before, but bears repeating since it still seems to be an issue.
 Mercilessly squish ...